- CFRU Home

 FAITH MATTERS TV SHOWS AT WGTE.ORG/FAITHMATTERS

 Tune in anytime to our growing series of half-hour interviews with nationally renowned religious scholars and leaders about pressing contemporary issues in religion.
-Discussion guides also available online to guide group interactions about the shows.
 Made possible by WGTE Public Media, with the Ohio Humanities Council and the Confucius Institute at the University of Toledo.

 EVEN MORE FALL EVENTS ON CAMPUS & IN THE COMMUNITY

 Compassion Games: Survival of the Kindest.
 In the Greater Toledo area from September 11 to 21, sponsored by the Multifaith Council of Northwest Ohio.
 Challenge and inspire your neighbors to make our community a safer, kinder, more just and better place to live by participating in the Compassion Games!
 See http://compassiongames.org/compassion-games-2/greater-toledo-nw-ohio.